savvyt/twitter/README.md

 #### 1. Setup VM:
 * Under the Compute Engine tab on GCP, create a Debian 10 VM.
 Make sure to allow access to all APIs.
 (In my case, I set up an `e2-small` machine in zone `us-east-4a`.)
 * Now, SSH into the VM.
-From the command line, check for Python 3, install pip, and setup a packaging tool (in your VM, run each of the commands listed [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-debian-10) in "Step 1")
+From the command line, check for Python 3, install pip, and setup a packaging tool (in your VM, run each of the commands listed [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-debian-10) in "Step 1").
 * Then install `tweepy`, `google-cloud-secret-manager`, and `google-cloud-pubsub` using `pip3`.
 	* Note: I ran into a problem where Secret Manager wouldn't finish installing (others have had [the same issue](https://github.com/grpc/grpc/issues/22815)).
 But I upgraded pip (with `pip3 install --upgrade pip`), reran the install, and it finished quickly.
-* Finally, I installed git so I could pull directly from this repo (`sudo apt install git`)
+* Finally, I installed git so I could pull directly from this repo (`sudo apt install git`).

 #### 2. Add Twitter API credentials

 Now you need to add your Twitter API access credentials to GCP Secret Manager.
-Within Secret Manager, create a secret for each of the 4 credentials you'll need for the script to access the Twitter API and name them using the following: "twitter-api-key", "twitter-api-secret", "twitter-access-token", and "twitter-access-token-secret".
-(Also, add "Secret Manager Secret Accessor" to the Compute Engine default service account in IAM.)
+Within Secret Manager, create a secret for each of the 4 credentials you'll need for the script to access the Twitter API and name them accordingly (`twitter-api-key`, `twitter-api-secret`, `twitter-access-token`, and `twitter-access-token-secret`).
+Lastly, add `Secret Manager Secret Accessor` to the Compute Engine default service account in IAM.

 #### 3. Create Pub/Sub topic